bug-sult/opentofu/README.md

-# OpenTofu Infrastructure with GitOps on Exoscale
+# OpenTofu Infrastructure with Movie Library and Keycloak Authentication

-This repository contains the infrastructure configuration for deploying a Kubernetes cluster on Exoscale using OpenTofu (an open source alternative to Terraform) with GitOps implementation using ArgoCD.
+This repository contains the infrastructure configuration for deploying a Kubernetes cluster on Exoscale using OpenTofu with GitOps implementation using ArgoCD.
+It includes a Movie Library application with Keycloak authentication.

+## Applications Overview

+1. **Movie Library Application**
+   - Frontend: React-based UI for managing movies
+   - Backend: Node.js API with PostgreSQL database
+   - Features:
+     - Movie management (add, delete, list)
+     - Rating system
+     - Genre-based filtering
+     - Sorting by title, rating, and year
+   - Authentication via Keycloak

+2. **Keycloak Authentication**
+   - Secure authentication and authorization
+   - OAuth2/OpenID Connect integration
+   - Pre-configured realm and client
+   - Test user account included

 ## Quick Access URLs